nickeblewis/headforcode/content/courses/dandavis/week43/lesson2.md

 ### The purpose of branches

-First up, it is bad practice in most projects where more than one person is working on the same project.
+First up, it is bad practice in most projects where more than one person is working on the same codebase.
 Hence creating a branch for the piece of work that you are doing makes sense.
 This is for two reasons.

 1. You can always switch between your branch and the master, useful if you work isn't going quite right and you want to switch to the "working version" to compare